Each degree program consists of the following elements:

 Baccalaureate Degree Students:

 Must have no more than 6 outstanding credits or 2 classes at the end of the spring semester.
-These final credits must be completed over the summer either at Iona or, with permission from The Center for Advising, in consultation with the Major department, at another college.
+These final credits must be completed over the summer either at Iona or, with permission from The Center for Advising, in consultation with the Major department, at another college or university.
 Proof of enrollment for the outstanding credits MUST be presented and verified.